Wilfrid and Constance Cave Foundation

 - Relationship-Based: Since trustees nominate causes, having a connection to a trustee or being within their network and geographic area significantly affects chances of consideration.

-- Geographic Priority: Organizations operating in the priority counties (Cornwall, Devon, Somerset, Dorset, Wiltshire, Berkshire, Hampshire, Oxfordshire, Gloucestershire, and Warwickshire) are more likely to be within trustees' awareness.
+- Geographic Priority: Organisations operating in the priority counties (Cornwall, Devon, Somerset, Dorset, Wiltshire, Berkshire, Hampshire, Oxfordshire, Gloucestershire, and Warwickshire) are more likely to be within trustees' awareness.

 - Family Foundation: The all-descendant trustee structure means this is a family foundation maintaining the founders' legacy, likely valuing similar charitable priorities and approaches.

-- Modest Scale: With approximately 35 grants averaging £4,500 each, this is a small-to-medium sized foundation focused on supporting a diverse range of causes rather than large-scale investments.
+- Modest Scale: With approximately 35 grants ranging from £1,000 to £7,000 each, this is a small-to-medium sized foundation focused on supporting a diverse range of causes rather than large-scale investments.

-- Registered Charities Only: Organizations must be registered charities in England and Wales to be eligible for consideration.
+- Registered Charities Only: Organisations must be registered charities in England and Wales to be eligible for consideration.

 🎯 You've done the research.
 Now write an application they can't refuse.